 With tunneling complete, the pipeline is on track to open in March 2019.
 The tunnel will convey water from the Gerede River to Çamlıdere Dam, which provides potable water for the Ankara city water system.

 Rapid excavation is considered by many to be the ultimate goal in TBM tunneling—machines that reliably complete projects on time (or early) with faster advance rates, regardless of conditions.
 However, speeding up a project schedule is not as straightforward as pushing a machine harder, working longer hours, or increasing your crew size.
 The entire project schedule, from initial investigations to the design process, must be considered.

-In this succinct, complimentary 40-minute presentation designed to better fit your workday, Robbins Engineering Director Brad Grothen and Elisa Comis, Associate at McMillen Jacobs, will discuss what rapid excavation really looks like in the field.
-They’ll go over case studies on TBM design and real-world examples of project scheduling.
-Submit your questions in advance to email@example.com to get a thoughtful, well-researched answer during the Q&A session.
+In this succinct, complimentary 40-minute presentation designed to better fit your workday, Robbins Engineering Director Brad Grothen and Elisa Comis, Associate at McMillen Jacobs, discuss what rapid excavation really looks like in the field including case studies on TBM design and real-world examples of project scheduling.

 Rapid Excavation: It’s a term bandied about throughout our industry, but what does it mean?
 It’s considered by many to be the ultimate goal in TBM tunneling—machines that reliably complete projects on time (or early) with faster rates of excavation, regardless of conditions.
 However, speeding up a project schedule is not as straightforward as pushing a machine harder, working longer hours, or increasing your crew size.
 The issue is complex, and we’ve put together 7 key points to help you navigate it.